SamanFekri/QouteOfDay/README.md

-### 📅 Thursday, 21 November, 2024
+### 📅 Friday, 22 November, 2024
 ------
 ### Events
 ------
-Here are some notable events that typically occur in the USA around November 21, though specific occurrences may vary by year:

-- **Thanksgiving Preparations:**
-  - Many Americans start preparing for Thanksgiving, which is celebrated on the fourth Thursday of November.
-This period can involve travel planning, shopping for ingredients, and organizing gatherings with family and friends.

-- **Holiday Shopping Promotions:**
-  - Retailers often begin early holiday shopping promotions ahead of Black Friday, which follows Thanksgiving Day.
-This can include
+On November 22nd, an important historical event in the United States is remembered:

+- **Assassination of President John F. Kennedy**
+  - Date: November 22, 1963
+  - Location: Dallas, Texas
+  - 35th President of the United States, John F. Kennedy, was assassinated while riding in a presidential motorcade.
+  - The event had profound effects on the United States and the world, sparking numerous conspiracy theories and leading to significant
 ### Positive Qoute
 ------
-"Believe in your dreams and make them a reality! 🌟✨ You're unstoppable! 🚀💪"
+"Embrace the journey and let your dreams take flight! ✨🚀🌈"